5 Easy Steps for Successful Flow Cytometry

 If you are studying a cell population for the first time, this set of controls will give you an estimation of what to expect and where cells should be positioned in your gates.

-The use of isotype controls is quite controversial; however they can assist in providing an estimation of non-specific binding through the Fc receptor as well as non-specific surface binding of the antibody and the fluorophore.
+The use of isotype controls is quite controversial (as discussed in our multi-color flow panel control article); however they can assist in providing an estimation of non-specific binding through the Fc receptor as well as non-specific surface binding of the antibody and the fluorophore.

 Fluorescence minus one (FMO)